CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Introduction

 Most theoretical models that address CMB anomalies face the challenge of explaining multiple seemingly unrelated features simultaneously without producing other observational consequences that are ruled out by data.
-A potential explanation for these deviations involves the presence of superhorizon perturbations, which are fluctuations with wavelengths larger than the observable universe.
-These perturbations, if present before inflation, could imprint a preferred direction on the universe \cite{Erickcek_2008}, leading to the observed anisotropies.
-Models incorporating superhorizon scalar fields within the curvaton model \cite{PhysRevD.42.313} have been proposed \cite{Erickek_2008} to account for the hemispherical power asymmetry, discussed in the next section.
+A potential explanation for these deviations involves the presence of superhorizon perturbations, which are fluctuations with wavelengths larger than the observable universe \cite{PhysRevD.72.083501}.
+These perturbations could imprint a preferred direction on the universe \cite{Erickcek_2008}, leading to the observed anisotropies.
+Models incorporating superhorizon scalar fields within the curvaton model and phenomenological inflationary mechanisms that modulate small-scale power—such as isocurvature perturbations \cite{PhysRevD.80.083507, PhysRevD.42.313} and isocurvature-driven power gradients \cite{JohnMcDonald_2013, Assadullahi_2015} have been proposed.
+These models \cite{PhysRevD.78.123520} can yield the required scale-dependent power asymmetry while remaining consistent with small-scale isotropy.

 The observed deviations from isotropy suggest a violation of the cosmological principle, and hence appear to suggest that the background space-time metric may be different from the standard FRW metric.
 It is important to realize that within the Big Bang paradigm, the background metric need not be FRW at all times.
 Indeed, it is postulated that at very early times, the metric may not obey the cosmological principle and acquires isotropy and homogeneity during inflation \citep{Wald_Robert_1983}.
 This raises the possibility that the perturbation modes during the very early phase of inflation may not obey statistical isotropy and homogeneity.
-It has been suggested that for a certain range of parameters, these modes may affect cosmological observations today at large distance scales \cite{Rath:2013bfa,Rath:2014cka}.
+It has been suggested that for a certain range of parameters, these modes may affect cosmological observations today at large distance scales \cite{PhysRevD.75.083502,Rath:2013bfa,Rath:2014cka}.
 Hence, these may provide an explanation for the observed large-scale anisotropies.